nhathpham/Scalable-Bird-Detection-Forecast/README.md

 ```

 ### Model training
-To predict weekly bird detection rates, we tested several statistical and machine learning time series forecasting models on a subset of data (50 species/ 700 models).
-After evaluating their performance and scalability, we narrowed our selection to Prophet and Greykite, with Greykite outperforming in overall efficacy.
-Prophet is a specialized time series forecasting model that decomposes time series data into trend, seasonality, and other components and combines them in an additive model.
-Greykite uses a hybrid forecasting model that can incorporate a wide range of forecasting techniques to handle diverse time series data.
+To predict weekly detection rates for each species in each county, we tested several time series forecasting models on a subset of data (50 species/ 700 models).
+After evaluating their performance and scalability, we narrowed our selection to Prophet (developed by Facebook) and Silverkite (developed by LinkedIn).
+Both algorithms accept similar time series data and provide options for customizing seasonality, holidays, trend handling, and hyperparameter tuning.
+Whereas Prophet uses a Bayesian approach to fit a model, Silverkite uses more traditional models such as a ridge, elastic net, and boosted trees.
+Both can model linear growth, but only Silverkite can handle square root and quadratic growth, while only Prophet can model logistic growth.

 We further fine-tuned both models using parameter tuning via grid search, cross-validation, and parallel processing.
 After evaluating their performance and processing speed, we selected Prophet as the more efficient method to extend our forecasts to all bird species.

-We employed logistic regression and specified a saturating mininum.
-This stabilized forecasted values as they approached the limits over time.
-When forecasted values fell below zero, we adjusted forecasts to zero to maintain logical consistency.

-For model optimization, we focused on tuning changepoint prior scale parameter through cross-validation.
-We implemented grid search to identify the parameter setting that minimized RMSE, treating each bird and county independently.
-To efficiently execute this process, we developed a function that tests all potential parameters for a given bird-county pair.
-We leveraged Python’s `multiprocessing` library, specifically the `Pool` object, to facilitate parallel testing of these combinations, enhancing the speed and efficiency of our parameter tuning efforts.
+Final Prophet model:
+- Employ logistic growth for a saturating minimum, stabilizing values near limits
+- Predict zero for forecasted values below zero for logical consistency.

+Optimization:
+- Focus on tuning the changepoint prior scale parameter.
+- Implement grid search with RMSE minimization for each bird-county pair.
+- Develop a function for testing parameters within a multiprocessing.Pool object for parallel processing and efficiency.

-Specific details on hyperparameter tuning and parallel processing are in the Final Report - Phase 2.docx document.
+Please refer to Final Report - Phase 2.docx for hyperparameter tuning and parallel processing details.

-We evaluated our models' performance using RMSE and MAE metrics.

 ### Result
 **1/ Total runtime** (6510 models): 1 hr 30 min, 11.6 seconds/ species

 **2/ Satisfactory accuracy**
+Models' performance was evaluated using RMSE and MAE metrics.

 <img src="https://github.com/nhathpham/Scalable-Bird-Detection-Forecast/assets/87089936/989b45ef-74f1-42f5-bd85-00f2e07049e0" width="400">